Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ## Examples

 The following sections provide several code snippets covering some of the most common configuration service tasks, including:
+For "Feature Flag" and "Secret Reference" configuration settings, see [samples][samples_readme] for more detail.

 ### Create a Configuration Client